 Well, yes you do.
 You create time by dropping the things that deliver little in return.

-For example, do you create LinkedIn posts when you know Twitter delivers by far the biggest boost in your station’s website traffic?
+For example, do you create LinkedIn posts when you know Twitter (X) delivers by far the biggest boost in your station’s website traffic?
 Stop doing LinkedIn and do more on Twitter.
+Even better, get a willing pair of hands to Twitter for you.

 What to do next?